microsoft/debug-adapter-protocol/specification.md

 This event indicates that the debug adapter is ready to accept configuration requests (e.g. SetBreakpointsRequest, SetExceptionBreakpointsRequest).

-A debug adapter is expected to send this event when it is ready to accept configuration requests (but not before the 'initialize' request has finished).
+A debug adapter is expected to send this event when it is ready to accept configuration requests (but not before the `initialize` request has finished).

 The sequence of events/requests is as follows:
-- adapters sends 'initialized' event (after the 'initialize' request has returned)
+- adapters sends `initialized` event (after the `initialize` request has returned)
-- client sends zero or more 'setBreakpoints' requests
+- client sends zero or more `setBreakpoints` requests
-- client sends one 'setFunctionBreakpoints' request (if capability 'supportsFunctionBreakpoints' is true)
+- client sends one `setFunctionBreakpoints` request (if corresponding capability `supportsFunctionBreakpoints` is true)
-- client sends a 'setExceptionBreakpoints' request if one or more 'exceptionBreakpointFilters' have been defined (or if 'supportsConfigurationDoneRequest' is not true)
+- client sends a `setExceptionBreakpoints` request if one or more `exceptionBreakpointFilters` have been defined (or if `supportsConfigurationDoneRequest` is not true)
 - client sends other future configuration requests
-- client sends one 'configurationDone' request to indicate the end of the configuration.
+- client sends one `configurationDone` request to indicate the end of the configuration.

 ```typescript
 interface InitializedEvent extends Event {